cyearsley/restful-api-standards/Proposed RESTful API Standards.md

   - If, for example, we have a endpoint URI path that contains only one resource (e.g. `api/v1/users`)
     - The containing folder for the controller is `User`
     - The containing file for the controller/endpoint is `UserController`
-- Do use query parameters to filter collections
 - Do [only if needed] use a verb at the end of the URI path if the HTTP methods are insufficient.
 Example:
   - `api/v5/users/{userId}/cart/checkout`
     - You would likely provide the "cart" to be checked out